Otter Co-op: Organization

-The General Manager who oversees all departments is hired permanently, not elected like the Board of Directors.
+The General Manager who oversees all departments is hired permanently, unlike the Board of Directors.

 Membership & Patronage System

 Anyone wishing to join the Otter Co-op must fill in an application and pay the $10 lifetime membership fee.
 Upon acceptance, members will be assigned a membership number as well as a membership card.
 Memberships can be passed on to anyone of the age of majority.

 Each dollar spent by a member is totaled and at the end of the year, members are issued a patronage refund of equity, in proportion to this total.
 The rate of the patronage refund is determined by the finance committee and changes yearly.

 In fiscal 2007, the Co-op's sales exceeded $98 million and the percentage projected patronage allocation for 2008 was set at 6.97%.

 Each year, a fixed minimum of purchases is also set and members whose purchases surpass that minimum will be awarded a portion of their refund in cash and the rest allocated to their equity account.
 Members whose purchases totaled less than that minimum have their entire refund added to their equity account.
 In 1999, the minimum was set to $295 and any member spending more that year would receive 55% (minus taxes) back in the form of a cheque.

 Entire equity repayments are made to members who have died, who have turned 69 years of age or who have moved out of the area and are no longer able to make use of the Co-op.
 Also, no single member may hold more than $25,000 in equity.
 Any accounts surpassing that limit will receive a cash refund.